singhanveshak/smol_projects/README.txt

 You can watch the demo of this program here: https://drive.google.com/file/d/1kptvJ7Q0kiJqEHUAKqPR1NYTYn_Vy3NO/view?usp=drivesdk
 USAGE: $> ./animate.sh <video.mp4>

------------progress_report_script.py-----------
+--------------------auto.sh------------------
-This script helps you to record your habit progress.
+This script will automate assembling and linking and open gdb for you.
-Helps you set challanges, goals, projects.
+PRO TIP: If you install gef extension to your gdb, you will be the coolest kid on the block.
-USAGE: $>python progress_report_script.py db.txt
+USAGE: $> ./auto.sh myprog

 --------------code-formatter.py-----------------
 This script helps you to format c/cpp/js/bash scripts.